 Full screen - [*] - Use full screen mode (requires reboot) Full screen mode - (1) - Hide status-bar (requires reboot) This options to force app hide system elements and use 100% of the device screen.
 I highly recommend you to enable this.
 Without system elements on the tablet screen canvas looks literally like a sheet of paper on the sketch-board.
 For latest Android version combination above works like a charm.

-System Rotation - [ ] - Fixed to portrait mode Screen Rotate - (2) - Fixed to 0 degrees (Portrait) UI Rotate - (2) - Fixed to 0 degrees (Portrait) This options to choose if interface will be rotating or fixed to one of the position.
+System Rotation - [*] - Fixed to portrait mode Screen Rotate - *disabled* UI Rotate - *disabled* This options to choose if interface will be rotating or fixed to one of the position.
 In this app vertical and horizontal position tool-bars suppose to be adjusted separately.
-Considering that I prefer to rotate canvas or tablet itself like a real sketch-board I really do not need automatic interface switching during drawing process.
-Thats why I prefer to fix it to the convenient static position.
+Considering that I adjusted both orientations separately so my left hand fingers can interact with them simultaneously with right hand drawing process.

 Clover Docking [Requires EfT] - [*] - Allow docking of Clover shortcut icons (requires reboot) Extension UI for Tablet [Requires EfT] - [*] - Use the extension UI for tablets with digitizers (requires reboot) Describing purpose of this options will take a lot of time.
 As I said previously this is the most important settings that changes app interface entirely and brings a lot of major features of this app.
 I really think that using app without them is not reasonable so I highly recommend to buy "EfT", turn it on and forget about it.

 Display thumbnail of the layer list - (2) - Show edit bound box This option defines what will be shown in the layer preview thumbnail.
 For the dynamic canvas size it is reasonable to show there only area limited by the size of the drawing.